vlopez0392/Modern-Javascript/Section_4/Notes/Video35_Function_Basics.md

 sayHello();
 ```

 <p align = "justify">The code within the curly braces will be executed when the function is called.
-When we declare the a function, we make use of parameters to pass data into the function.
+When we declare a function, we make use of parameters to pass data into the function.
 Then, when we call the function, we formally call those parameters arguments.
 Consider the following function declaration:</p>

 ```js
 //Declaring a function with parameters